amitchell05/100-days-of-code/log.md

 ### Day 14: September 4, 2020

 **Today's Progress**: I completed the main requirements for the second assignment for CoderGirl.
-I solved in months ago when working on the materials at my own pace.
+I solved it months ago when working on the materials at my own pace.
 It looks different from my current one (in a bad way, somewhat).

 **Thoughts**: Yet, I still want to check in with my mentors about my approach.